jamescherti/minimal-emacs.d/README.md

 (setq tooltip-short-delay 0.08) ; Delay before showing a short tooltip (Default: 0.1) (tooltip-mode 1)

-;; Ediff: Ignore all whitespace differences (-w) to reduce visual noise from ;; indentation changes or auto-formatters, keeping the focus on logic.
-(setq ediff-diff-options "-w")

-;; Ediff: Skip over regions where the only differences are whitespace (or other ;; ignored options) when navigating with 'n' and 'p'.
-(setq ediff-ignore-similar-regions t)

 ;; Keep unmodified buffers A/B/C at session end
 (setq ediff-keep-variants t)
 ```